Google Trends, Python, ahrefs

 Common Topics: data, google, trends, keyword, dataframe

-Google Trends has long been a powerful tool at the SEOs disposal.
+Google Trends has long been a powerful tool at the SEO’s disposal.
 Understanding historical, present, and forecasting future trends lets us understand things like seasonality and generational events like the Coronavirus.
-Who back in 2019 would have thought that toilet paper would hit 100 on Google trends in March 2020?
+Who back in 2019 would have thought that toilet paper would hit 100 on Google Trends in March 2020?
 The web interface of Google Trends is super user-friendly and you can find out a lot, but it only provides data divorced from your website.
-What if you could bring in some ranking data to find what URLs rank for trending keywords.
+What if you could bring in some ranking data to find what URLs rank for trending keywords?
 These would be opportunities you can focus on now or forecast for in the future.
 Let’s dive in!

 Requirements and Assumptions